OpenMW-Mod-Collection/FollowerDetectionUtil/README.md

 For each NPC and Creature:

 - On being loaded
-- On AI packet being added
+- On AI packet being added (by a Lua script, not the engine)
 - On AI packet being removed
+- On target change (Player script -> OMWMusicCombatTargetsChanged)

+`State` for already loaded Actors might take and additional frame to update.
 Super Leader might take an additional frame to get its value set.

 ## Usage